-Lumada Data Catalog provides data management and data representation in the form of its own logical data units.
-These units are described briefly here.
+Lumada Data Catalog provides data management and data representation with its own logical data entities, including the following assets:

 Use virtual folders to create smaller groups of resources belonging to a data source for easier management.
 Data resources can be members of multiple folders, so you can create folders with overlapping sets of data resources.